sthbrx/sthbrx.github.io/content/blog/2023-07-31-going-out-on-a-limb-efficient-ecc-p384.markdown

 The word 'Elliptic' may seem to imply continuous mathematics.
 As a useful cryptographic problem, we fundamentally are just interested with the algebraic properties of these curves, whose points are elements of a [finite field](https://en.wikipedia.org/wiki/Finite_field).
 Irrespective of the underlying finite field, the algebraic properties of the elliptic curve group can be shown to exist by an application of [Bézout's Theorem](https://en.wikipedia.org/wiki/Bézout%27s_theorem#:~:text=Bézout%27s%20theorem%20is%20a%20statement,the%20degrees%20of%20the%20polynomials.).
 The [group operator](https://en.wikipedia.org/wiki/Algebraic_group) on points on an elliptic curve for a particular choice of field involves the intersection of lines intersecting either once, twice or thrice with the curve, granting notions of addition and doubling for the points of intersection, and giving the 'point at infinity' as the group identity.
 A closed form exists for computing a point double/addition in arbitrary fields (different closed forms can apply, but determined by the field's [characteristic](https://en.wikipedia.org/wiki/Characteristic_(algebra)), and the same closed form applies for all large prime fields).

 Our algorithm uses a field of the form $\mathbb{F}_p$, that is the [unique](https://en.wikipedia.org/wiki/Finite_field#Existence_and_uniqueness) field with $p$ (a prime) elements.
-The most straight-forward construction of this field is arithmetic modulo $p$.
+The most straightforward construction of this field is arithmetic modulo $p$.
 The other finite fields used in practise in ECC are of the form $\mathbb{F}_{2^m}$ and are sometimes called 'binary fields' (representible as polynomials with binary coefficients).
 Their field structure is also used in AES through byte substitution, implemented by inversion modulo $\mathbb{F}_{2^8}$.

 From a performance perspective, great optimisations can be made by implementing efficient fixed-point arithmetic specialised to modulo by single prime constant, $p$.
 From here on out, I'll be speaking from this abstraction layer alone.

 ## Limbs

-We wish to multiply two $m$ bit numbers and have subdivided such a number into $n$ machine words in some way.
+We wish to multiply two $m$-bit numbers, each of which represented with $n$ 64-bit machine words in some way.
 Let's suppose just for now that $n$ divides $m$ neatly, then the quotient $d$ is the minimum number of bits in each machine word that will be required for representing our number.
-Suppose we use the straight-forward representation whereby the least significant $d$ bits are used for storing parts of our number, which we better call $x$ because this is crypto and descriptive variable names are considered harmful (apparently).
+Suppose we use the straightforward representation whereby the least significant $d$ bits are used for storing parts of our number, which we better call $x$ because this is crypto and descriptive variable names are considered harmful (apparently).

 $$x = \sum_{k = 0}^{n-1} 2^{dk} l_k$$